suitcss/suit/packages/components-button/README.md

 ## Available classes

-* `btn` - The core button component
+* `Button` - The core button component
-* `btn--small` - The modifier class for smaller buttons
+* `Button--small` - The modifier class for smaller buttons
-* `btn--large` - The modifier class for larger buttons
+* `Button--large` - The modifier class for larger buttons
-* `btn--full` - The modifier class for full-width buttons
+* `Button--full` - The modifier class for full-width buttons

 ## Usage